 - What services do your competitors offer?

-- How are your competitors marketing themselves to parents in your community?
+- How are they marketing themselves to local parents?

 Highlight Your Selling Features